HelloFlex API – Patch Employer Address Operations

 Using an array already in use is not recommended.
 You can use the next available array slot number in sequence; if you have address 0 and 1 in use and you want to add 1 new address you cannot use array 3 to add the next new address.
 Instead, you use array 2 in this example.
 If you instead want to add 2 new addresses in this example, you would use array 2 and 3 in that order.

-We strongly recommend using a GET /api/employers/{employerGuid} request when using array numbers, to ensure using correct array index numbers where required.
+request when using array numbers, to ensure using correct array index numbers where required.

-We recommend using a dash (-) to add a new address.
-Using a dash will send the new AddressTypeId to the end of the array, allowing the next subsequently available array index position number to be used for the "add" operation.
+to the end of the array, allowing the next subsequently available array index position number to be used for the "add" operation.
 Using a dash (-) will not prevent possible rearrangement of the array index position numbers, but may simplify adding a new address.

-This example adds a new address for AddressTypeId 2, without using a specified array index position number.
+2, without using a specified array index position number.

 [